troxler/awesome-css-frameworks/readme.md

 ## Stalled Development

-Frameworks that have not seen any real development for more than about one year.
+Frameworks that have not seen any real development for more than about one year or officially have been deprecated.
 We are keeping them here for reference/inspiration and hope for a revival.

 <details>